ECA SOCIAL MEDIA DIRECTOR & CONVENTION TECHNOLOGY COORDINATOR

 The Planners of your ECA Conventions recognize the ethical and legal considerations of sharing content from Convention sessions via social media.
 We ask that no content be recorded or broadcast by session attendees without prior notification of all session participants.

-In this vein, all Convention attendees should be aware that during our annual conventions, a team of social media interns – under the direction of the ECA Interim Social and Digital Media Director - are recruited to share various Convention activities (including photos and video) via the Association’s official online mediums:
+All Convention attendees should be aware that during our annual conventions, a team of social media interns – under the direction of the convention planning team - are recruited to share various Convention activities (including photos and video) via the Association’s official website and social media platforms:

 - Facebook- Eastern Communication Association or @ECACOMM